umbraco/UmbracoDocs/Extending/Packages/package-types.md

 ## Package zip

-A package zip file can be installed through the Umbraco backoffice
+A package zip file can be installed through the Umbraco backoffice.

 ![Zip packages can be installed via the Umbraco backoffice package section](images/backoffice-package-section.png)